mdawsondev/red-soup/README.md

 ### Installing

 At the moment, Red Soup requires you to have NodeJS and npm.
 Clone the repo, run `npm install`, and then start the program with default settings by running `npm start`.
 You can change the variables in `settings.js` to suit your needs.
+Exit with `Ctrl + C`.

+### Settings

+* postLimit - (0-100) Number of posts to show.
+* refreshMS - (0-Infinity) Number of MS to show new posts (1000 = 1 Second).
+* useColor - (true|false) Display colors in output (recommended).
+* useStandard - (true|false) Switch between "standard" and "custom" settings.

 ### Examples